x186k/deadsfu/notes/design-diary.md

 updated with sync/atomic.CompareAndSwap
 Maybe each room has a 'vidtx []*TxTrack', and 'vidtxmu sync.Mutex'

-## 1/3/22 Why implementing high through RX AND switching is hard
+## 1/3/22 Why combining high throughput AND room-switching is hard

 Generally, when you implement an WebRTC SFU you end up with rtp packet flows from receivers to transmitters.
 A number of things may happen along these flows,